drminnaar/azure-dotnet-examples/storage/storage-queue/Router/README.md

+---
+page_type: sample
+languages:
+- C#
+products:
+- Azure
+- Azure Storage Queue
+description: "Demonstrates how to implement a router to route messages to different queues"
+---

 # Azure Storage - Router

 This example shows how to implement a **_Router_** to distribute messages to different queues, based on message criteria.